developmentbyleo/developmentbyleo/README.md

 ### Hi, i'm Leo!

-- 🔭 I’m currently working on Element14.
+- 🔭 I’m currently working in Element14.
 - 🌱 I’m learning about Django and Django ninja, for backend purpose.
 - 👯 I’m looking to collaborate on projects that makes peoples's life easier.
 - 💬 Ask me about anything!